BlvckSanek/cognifytech-intern/README.md

         └── visualize.py
 ```

-To run the notebook succesfully, kindly make sure to load the dataset in the data/ directory.
+To run the notebook succesfully, kindly make sure to load the dataset in the /data/ directory.
-Your suggestions, cotributions and suggestions are warmly welcomed.
+Your suggestions, contributions and suggestions are warmly welcomed.
 --------